+(there is no screen capture on the Sun, it is "pure" UNIX.)
 To create a postscript file, you would turn on the sgf device, create your plot, and then run a conversion program called sgf2ps or sgftops.

-'''

 SAC> qdp off

 SAC> read ccm.bhz

 ccm_india.bhz ccm_solomon.bhz ccm_sumatra.bhz

 SAC> bd sgf

 SAC> p1

+SAC> p1

 SAC> sgf2ps f001.sgf sac_example.ps

 SAC> bd x

-'''

-Unfortunately trying to display the figure using the gs command from within SAC falls over.
+Unfortunately trying to display the figure using the gs command from within SAC falls over since gs is a SAC command.